Urban Ark – Manawa Taiao

 About us

-We are working closely with the Mt Eden and Epsom communities to develop a Maungawhau Ecological Halo, a buffer zone around the maunga to protect and enhance the diversity of native bird life.
+We are working closely with the Mt Eden and Epsom communities to develop a Maungawhau Ecological Halo, a buffer zone around the maunga to protect and enhance the diversity of native bird and plant life.

-If you live within the halo area you can collect a free rat trap and safety box, borrow a possum trap, or pick up an invasive weed ID brochure form our trap library at the Mt Eden Village Centre between 9 - 12am on Weekdays.
+If you live within the halo area you can collect a free rat trap and safety box, borrow a possum trap, or pick up an invasive weed ID brochure from our trap library at the Mt Eden Village Centre between 9 - 12am on Weekdays.

 The halo builds on the legacy of the Friends of Maungawhau who, since the 1980s, have made great strides in improving native biodiversity on and around the maunga.
 They continue to work restoring the old Batger Quarry on the mountain’s western flank.